This post about growing a medicinal herb garden has been sponsored by True Leaf Market. All opinions are my own.

 We are patiently waiting for our seeds to sprout.
 However, once they do, I will be ready!
 I have a dehydrator, muslin tea bags, and herb scissors to make harvesting and drying herbs easier.

 Disclaimer: This content provides generic information only.
-It is in NO WAY a substitute for qualified medical opinion.
+It is in NO WAY a substitute for a qualified medical opinion.
 Always consult your own doctor for more information.

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.